-This means all load and store instructions must use addresses that are aligned to the size of the data being accessed.
-In other words, addresses for 8-byte transfers must be 8-byte aligned, addresses for 4-byte transfers are 4-byte word aligned, and addresses for 2-byte transfers are 2-byte aligned.
+With alignment checking enabled, all load and store instructions must use addresses that are aligned to the size of the data being accessed:

+- Addresses for 8-byte transfers must be 8-byte aligned. - Addresses for 4-byte transfers are 4-byte word-aligned. - Addresses for 2-byte transfers are 2-byte aligned.

 Unaligned accesses cause an alignment exception.

-For any memory access, if the stack pointer is used as the base register, then it must be quadword aligned.
+For any memory access, if the stack pointer is used as the base register, then it must be quadwordaligned.
 Otherwise it generates a stack alignment exception.

 If all your data accesses are aligned, you can use the --no\unaligned\access command-line option to declare that the output object was not permitted to make unaligned access.
-The linker can then avoid linking in any library functions that support unaligned access if all input objects declare that they were not permitted to use unaligned accesses.
+If all input objects declare that they are not permitted to use unaligned accesses, then the linker can avoid linking in any library functions that support unaligned access.